-If you are a husband and father tasked with paying child support and/or spousal support during your divorce, this part of the blog post is for you.
-I understand that you are probably not all that happy about being on the hook for paying support to your soon to be ex-wife.
+If you are a husband and father tasked with paying child support and spousal support during your divorce, this part of the blog post is for you.
+I understand that you are probably not all that happy about being on the hook for paying support to your soon-to-be ex-wife.
 No, I'm not saying that men in this position do not love their children or want to provide for them.
-What I am saying is that most fathers would prefer that they know where the money they pay in support is being spent.
-Many of these folks ask me if there is any way that we can work into the orders a requirement that their wife tells him how the child support is spent.
-It's an interesting notion, but not one that has a snowball's chance in the desert in getting included in the orders.
+I am saying that most fathers would prefer that they know where the money they pay in support is being spent.
+Many of these folks ask me if there is any way to work into the orders a requirement that their wife tells him how the child support is spent.
+It's an exciting notion, but not one that has a snowball's chance of getting included in the orders in the desert.

 Likewise, you may also be responsible for paying your wife spousal support temporarily during the divorce.
-Temporary spousal support is ordered in situations where your spouse is unable to work due to a disability, due to caring for a child with a disability or otherwise to help support a spouse who is not working.
+Temporary spousal support is ordered in situations where your spouse cannot work due to a disability, caring for a child with a disability, or otherwise to help support a spouse who is not working.
 This does not necessarily mean that your wife will be able to receive spousal maintenance or alimony after the divorce.
 Texas judges are not too keen on awarding post-divorce maintenance.
-What it does mean is that courts accept that your spouse may need some support for a short period while she adjusts to post-divorce life.
+It does mean that courts accept that your spouse may need some support for a short period while she adjusts to post-divorce life.

-Many times a wage withholding order will be sent to your employer to help ensure that child support and/or spousal maintenance is paid according to your court orders.
+A wage withholding order will often be sent to your employer to help ensure that child support and spousal maintenance are paid according to your court orders.
 However, during the divorce, this step is not usually taken.
 You will be responsible for paying child support or spousal maintenance according to the terms of your order, be it a final decree of divorce or temporary order.

-You need to follow the order and make sure that your support payments are made in full and made on time.
-The failure to do so is a violation of the court order which can result in your being fined and penalized by the judge.
+You need to follow the order and ensure that your support payments are made in full and made on time.
+The failure to do so is a violation of the court order, resulting in your being fined and penalized by the judge.
 The easiest way to avoid this problem is to make sure you have read your court orders, understand what they require of you, and then follow through with your obligation.
-You may disagree with what the orders have to say but not paying the support isn’t going to change the situation.
-You can always attempt to modify the court orders later on but not paying support now can complicate that process, as well.
+You may disagree with what the charges have to say but not paying the support isn't going to change the situation.
+You can always attempt to modify the court orders later on, but not paying support now can complicate that process.

 Take care of yourself during the divorce- do not self-medicate